My whole world was rocked the day my first husband left me.

 Every woman faces an emotional battle over her image at some point in her life.
 But I didn’t know that, because not every woman handles her Confidence Conflicts the same way that I did.

 I was striving for beauty, but some women hide under oversized sweatshirts, tattoos, extra weight or heavy makeup.

 Still others use stimulants, shut down their hearts, work real hard, or focus on everyone else’s needs but their own.

 Yet the battle rages on.

 Maybe you are facing this struggle for your identity right now.
 Perhaps you are determined, defeated, desolate or desperate like I was.
 I hope that you, too, are learning that our mere human efforts to suppress or survive is not enough.

-Don’t you wish you could find victory and become confident again?
+Don’t you wish you could overcome self-consciousness and become self-confident?

 It happened for me, and it can happen for you!

-I found myself after becoming a certified image consultant and learning the six styles of beauty I finally understood that I wasn’t alone, other women felt rejection as deeply as I did, but not all women are alike.
+I found my true self after becoming a certified image consultant and learning about the six styles of beauty.
+I finally understood that I wasn’t alone!
+Other women feel rejection as deeply as I did, but not all women are alike.